sunnyvsm/step-by-step-ci/Readme.md

 # Step by Step CI
 A quick and dirty way to setup a CI envrionment on your local machine.

-*Todo*
-  - Add detailed descriptions of the thoughts of each step
-  - Add a "how to" create a windows base box

 ### Summary
 The idea is to create an easy way to spin up a CI, Testing a build environment to be able to quickly test concepts and ideas concerning the design of such infrastructure.
 In a second step, after the concept has been proven to be viable for the situation, the scripts should be able to provide close to the exact same environment except this time it should deliver a production ready system that can easily be destroyed and re-initialized reliably.
 This combination should also accommodate any changes that need to be made to the CI environment as life-cycle of the production continues.